🚨 Scam Guide · 2026

 How to Avoid

-• Always walk to your destination and check for yourself
+• Always walk to your destination and check for yourself.

-• This is the #1 most common scam in all of Cuba — nearly every tourist experiences it
+• This is the #1 most common scam in all of Cuba — nearly every tourist experiences it.

-• Trust your map over any stranger's advice about what's open
+• Trust your map over any stranger's advice about what's open.

 Scam #3

-Fake Cohiba Cigars
+The Havana Street-Vendor Fake Cohiba

-🟡 Low
+🟢 Low

 Red Flags